jsoysouvanh/Refureku/README.md

 ```

 ## Properties
 Properties are just like tags (strings) that can be attached to any entity (Struct, Class, Enum, Field, Method, EnumValue), through the reflection macro.
-These properties are following a syntax which is handled by the Parser using regex (see the customization section), so that we know what is permitted to write and what's not.
+These properties are following a syntax which is handled by the parser using regex (see the Customization section), so that we know what is permitted to write and what's not.
 These rules also prevent unintentional syntax errors.
 Each property can also accept subproperties (or arguments).

 It could look like this:
 ```cpp